- Things to Do & See

 Climate resilience means being able to survive and prosper as the climate changes.
 A key part of climate resilience is being able to adapt.
 Actions that support natural resilience and adaptation to climate change will create the best opportunities for species and ecosystems, infrastructure, and human communities to continue to exist.
 For species and ecosystems, climate resilience includes supporting the movement of species and their survival between protected areas through things like habitat restoration, or by linking protected areas together.
 Resiliency also means ensuring all of B.C.’s ecosystems are well represented in our protected area network.
 To adapt well, we need good information for making decisions about what to do.

 The mission of the Living Lab Program is to encourage climate change research in protected areas that documents changes in BC’s natural world, and that guides protected area management for an uncertain future.

 B.C.’s protected areas are less developed than much of the rest of the province, so parks can help us understand how less developed ecosystems react to climate change relative to the rest of the province.
 Research in parks can also inform how land and water connectivity between parks will make a difference for species as the climate changes.
 This kind of information will help inform decision making on what actions to take both inside and outside parks.

 Living Lab Program Goals

-The Living Lab Program has three goals.
+The Living Lab Program has two goals.
 Below each goal is a list of actions to help meet that goal.

 Goal 1: Focus on Connectivity and Biodiversity